 Telecommunications companies commonly use VoIP telephony over dedicated and public IP networks.

-Because of the bandwidth efficiency and lower costs of voice over IP, businesses favor VoIP against traditional telephone systems.
-In fact, as early as 2008, 80% of international Private Branch Exchanges (PBXs) were VoIP.
-VoIP competitors offer systems for small to medium and medium to large businesses that offer unified communication services that include phone calls, faxes, voice mail, e-mail, and Web conferences.
+Because of the bandwidth efficiency and lower costs of voice over IP, businesses favor VoIP over traditional telephone systems.
+In fact, as early as 2008, 80% of international Private Branch Exchanges (PBXs) were run on VoIP.
+VoIP offers a range of systems for small to medium and medium to large businesses.
+These are typically unified communication services that include phone calls, faxes, voicemail, email, and Web conferences.
 With VoIP, a single network can handle both voice and data, reducing infrastructure costs.
-Extensions on voice over IP systems cost less than extensions using hardware-based PBXs.
+Extensions on Voice over IP systems cost less than extensions using hardware-based PBXs.

 Quality of Service

 Some experts believe that VoIP communications are less reliable than communications over circuit-switched public networks.
 Voice over IP may be more prone to congestion and denial of service attacks and may exhibit latency, packet loss, and jitter.
 These problems do not occur with circuit-switched systems that may have insufficient capacity because they refuse new connections and carry the remainder without impairment.
-Providers use a number of protocols that improve quality of service and quality of experience with VoIP.
-However, the lack of access to fast broadband affects many rural communities.
+Providers use a number of protocols that improve the quality of service and quality of experience with VoIP.

 Other Considerations for Voice over IP

-- Emergency Calls – Landline phones have direct relationships to locations that are available emergency responder databases.
+- Emergency Calls: Landline phones have direct relationships to locations that are available as emergency responder databases.
 However, vendors may provide emergency services in some countries, but in the US, the Communications and Public Service Act of 1999 requires providers to associate an address with the caller’s phone number.

-- Operational Cost – Voice over IP has reduced the cost of data and voice communications due to sharing of infrastructure.
+- Operational Costs: Voice over IP has reduced the cost of data and voice communications due to the sharing of infrastructure.
 A single broadband line can transmit many telephone calls.
 In addition, the use of virtual PBX software eliminates the need for telephone attendants and costly hardware.

-- Regulatory and Legal Issues – Governments around the world are beginning to regulate IP networks and providers.
-In several countries, the services are taxed, prohibited, or restricted, measures that resulted from state-owned communications companies losing income to the new technology.
+- Regulatory and Legal Issues: Governments around the world are beginning to regulate IP networks and providers.
+In several countries, the services are taxed, prohibited, or restricted.
+These are more extreme measures that resulted from state-owned communications companies losing income to the new technology.

 Why Voice over IP is so Beneficial

-Among the most common features of Voice over IP services, the following remain the most popular: dedicated phone system, call recording, instant messaging, contact center, screen sharing, call logs, video meetings, call forwarding, fax, virtual numbers, conferencing, and integrations.
+Among the most common features of Voice over IP services, the following remain the most popular: dedicated phone systems, call recording, instant messaging, screen sharing, call logs, video meetings, call forwarding, fax, virtual numbers, conferencing, and integrations.
 The benefits of VoIP for business systems is that it is very simple to set up and use.
 Furthermore, these systems accommodate mobile use at all times.
-Some additional benefits that are optional include having a virtual receptionist, extension dialing, conferencing, and music-on-hold.
-Voice over IP can work with local and toll-free phone numbers, virtual fax extensions, and conference extensions if necessary; it’s that versatile.
+Some additional benefits that are optional include extension dialing, conferencing, and music-on-hold.
+Voice over IP can work with local and toll free phone numbers, virtual fax extensions, and conference extensions if necessary; it’s that versatile.
 Users can send and receive calls from regular analog phones, IP phones, and mobile smartphones.
 Additionally, if you opt to use VoIP services, you may be able to keep your existing phone equipment if you purchase an analog-to-digital device.